mvemjsun/mock_server/README.md

 3. Navigate to `/db` folder and delete the supplied sqlite db (`mockserver.db` file).
 4. Run `rake db:migrate` from the project root to create a fresh mock database.
 5. Run `sh ./start-mock.sh` from the project root which starts the server on port 9293.
-6. Visit `http://localhost:9293/mock/create` and get started.
+6. Visit `http://localhost:9293/mock/create` and create your mocks.
+7. Direct your API requests to the mock server and have them served.

 ### Summary